-There were 33,076 positive cases of COVID-19 per 9 June 2020 in Indonesia with a mortality rate of 5.81%, which is the second-highest rank in the Asia Pacific [5].
-To cope in this situation, Indonesian's Government implement several policies such as the Regulation of the Health Minister of the Republic Indonesian Number 9 of 2020 concerning on large-scale social restrictions.
+There were 33,076 positive cases of COVID-19 on June 9, 2020 in Indonesia with a mortality rate of 5.81%, which is the second-highest rank in the Asia Pacific [5].
+To cope in this situation, Indonesian's Government implements several policies such as the Regulation of the Health Minister of the Republic Indonesian Number 9 of 2020 concerning on large-scale social restrictions.
 This regulation suspend various sectors of economic activities and freed some sectors from the suspension, such as the health service sector, food needs, and several companies related to other basic needs, to fulfill the basic needs and supply chains for the society [6].
 COVID-19 is one of biological hazards in the workplace that can result in threats to the health and safety of workers.
 Therefore, companies that continue to operate are required to comply with the health protocol recommended by the WHO through the Minister of Industry Circular Number 4 of 2020 as a form of implementing the new normal in avoiding the transmission of COVID-19.
-The other forms of risk identifi 5 in a company are operational risk and disruption risk.
-Based on the International Labor Organization (ILO), 88% of work accidents caused by unsafe acts, 10% caused by unsafe conditions, and 2% caused by unforeseeable factors [7].
-Work accident that occurs caused by the unsafe acts or conditions are related to operational risk, where the accident involves workers and daily operational processes.
+The other forms of risk identified in a company are operational risk and disruption risk.
+Based on the international labor organization (ILO), 88% of work accidents are caused by unsafe acts, 10% caused by unsafe conditions, and 2% caused by unforeseeable factors [7].

+Work accident that occurs caused by the unsafe acts or conditions is related to operational risk, where the accident involves workers and daily operational processes.
 This operational risk control is the domain of HSE discipline enforcement in a company.
 Disruption risk can take various forms, such as natural disasters, terrorist attacks, and else which expected to have a negative impact [8].
 This term is known-well in the field of supply chain, where while disruption occurs in a part of the chain, the outcome could have a more severe impact on the other parts [9].
 Companies need to integrate disruption risk management into operational risk management [8].
 Likewise in HSE management in a company.
 As a result of the COVID-19 that is spread easily and it is assumed as an unforeseeable factor, the disruption risk that occurs due to COVID-19 notables for the HSE division and company workers in addition to existing operational risks.
 It also could hinder production performance and even disruptively shut down production.
 Thus, numerous conditions of implementing health and safety in companies in Indonesia is predicted to increase.

 During the COVID-19 pandemic, there were several researches about safety published.
-Haghani et al conducted scientific literature on the Coronavirus [10].
-The result explains that an interdisciplinary approach and collective scientific efforts are needed to help understanding and reducing the various safety impacts of the COVID-19 pandemic, in addition to an understanding of the biomedical risks that exist in COVID-19.
-According to Lemke, Apostolopoulos, and Sonmez, COVID-19 triggers multi-level stress for drivers that could form behavioral and psychosocial responses that affect their health and safety [11].
-In other research, Adesoye et al applied clinical operation learning using teleconference platforms due to the impact of the COVID-19 pandemic [12].
-Haghani et al also summarize the safety dimensions and show parts of each based on the compilation of research published during the COVID-19 [10].
+One of them conducted scientific literature on the Coronavirus.
+The result explains that an interdisciplinary approach and collective scientific efforts are needed to help understanding and reducing the various safety impacts of the COVID-19 pandemic, in addition to an understanding of the biomedical risks that exist in COVID-19 [10].
+Other previous research explained that COVID-19 triggers multi-level stress for drivers that could form behavioral and psychosocial responses that affect their health and safety [11].
+In other research, [12] applied clinical operation learning using teleconference platforms due to the impact of the COVID-19 pandemic.
+Research conducted by [10] also summarized the safety dimensions and shown parts of each dimension based on the compilation of researches published during the COVID-19.
 There are ten dimensions, including blood safety, surgery, occupational safety of healthcare workers, and else.
 The safety dimensions in previous researches focused more on the medical subject area.
 There was no research focuses on analyzing the effect of disruption risk of COVID-19 on increasing safety awareness in companies.